The Language of Violets

 From the ancient Greeks to Victorian England, the violet has been steeped in a myriad of meanings.

-The Romans, on the other hand, associated violets with mourning and used them to decorate tombs.
+In Rome, violets were associated with mourning and used them to decorate tombs.
 This duality – love and death – is perhaps what makes the violet so intriguing.

-In Victorian England, where an entire language was built around flowers (floriography), violets held special significance.
+Victorian England built an entire language around flowers (floriography) where violets held special significance.
 A bouquet of violets was not just an aesthetic choice but a message in itself.
 Purple violets symbolized devotion and white violets stood for innocence.

 Today, we see echoes of these historical associations in our modern interpretations.
 We give bouquets of violets as tokens of affection or use them as metaphors for modesty or shyness in literature.